Kubernetes

 , client Secret

-Please note that the organization
+Please note that the Organization

 and Signup application

-used here should correspond to the APP registered earlier.
+used here should correspond to the app registered earlier.

 Step 2: Configure Kubernetes API Server with OIDC Authentication

-- --oidc-client-id : A client id that all tokens must be issued for.
+: A client id that all tokens must be issued for.

 minikube start --extra-config=apiserver.oidc-issuer-url=https://demo.casdoor.com --extra-config=apiserver.oidc-client-id=294b09fbc17f95daf2fe